Legion of Honour: Third Republic

-Philippe Pétain and John J. Pershing were decorated with the Grand-croix of the Legion of Honor, as were several US generals with the Commandeur and Chevalier medal shortly after World War I, in 1919.
+Philippe Pétain and John J. Pershing were decorated with the Grand-croix of the Legion of Honour, as were several US generals with the Commandeur and Chevalier medals shortly after World War I, in 1919.

 In 1870, the defeat of the French Imperial Army in the Franco-Prussian War brought the end of the Empire and the creation of the Third Republic (1871–1940).
 As France changed, the Légion d'honneur changed as well.
 The crown was replaced by a laurel and oak wreath.
 In 1871, during the Paris Commune uprising, the Hôtel de Salm, headquarters of the Légion d'honneur, was burned to the ground in fierce street combats; the archives of the order were lost.

 In the second term of President Jules Grévy, which started in 1885, newspaper journalists brought to light the trafficking of Grévy's son-in-law, Daniel Wilson, in the awarding of decorations of the Légion d'honneur.
 Grévy was not accused of personal participation in this scandal, but he was slow to accept his indirect political responsibility, which caused his eventual resignation on 2 December 1887.

 During World War I, some 55,000 decorations were conferred, 20,000 of which went to foreigners.
 The large number of decorations resulted from the new posthumous awards authorised in 1918.
 Traditionally, membership in the Légion d'honneur could not be awarded posthumously.

-Fourth and Fifth Republics
+Fourth Republic

 The establishment of the Fourth Republic in 1946 brought about the latest change in the design of the Legion of Honour.
 The date "1870" on the obverse was replaced by a single star.
 No changes were made after the establishment of the Fifth Republic in 1958.